hpc-carpentry/tuning_lammps/_episodes/01-why-bother-performance.md

 > ## Enchancing performance: rationale
 >
-> How long will the example below take to run?
+> How long will the example below take to run on one core?
 > ```
-> command
+>
 > ```
 > {: language-bash}
 >